 From inns of Molten Blue —

-Fifteen percent chance for a high in the 90s today, 55 percent for 80s, thirty percent for 70s.
+Fifteen percent chance of a high in the 90s today, 55 percent of 80s, thirty percent of 70s.
 Most of the nights are in the 60s, but 40s are recorded ten to 15 percent of the time, and 50s fifteen to 20 percent.
 The sun almost always shines, and rain almost never falls on June 24th; it is one of the three driest days of the Yellow Springs year.

-Leafhoppers and Japanese beetles are reaching the economic threshold on the farm.
-Katydids are silent but roving.
+Leafhoppers and Japanese beetles reach the economic threshold on the farm.
+Katydids are silent but roving through the undergrowth.
 The first woolly bear caterpillars, harbingers of winter, cross the road.
 Snapping turtles and mud turtles hatch.

 1982: Pink smartweed found blooming in the lawn, probably started weeks ago.
 First avens and trumpet creeper seen flowering this afternoon.